-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 27, 2018 to Dynavax Technologies Corporation, Attention: Corporate Secretary, 2929 Seventh Street, Suite 100, Berkeley, California 94710.
-However, if our 2019 Annual Meeting of Stockholders is not held between May 1, 2019, and June 30, 2019, then the deadline will be a reasonable time before we begin to print and send our proxy materials.
-If you wish to submit a proposal (including a director nomination) that is not to be included in next year's proxy materials or nominate a director, you must do so no later than April 1, 2019, and no earlier than March 2, 2019.
-However, if our 2018 Annual Meeting of Stockholders is not held between May 1, 2018, and June 30, 2018, then you must submit your proposal (or director nomination) not less than 60 days nor more than 90 days prior to the time we send our proxy materials.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 24, 2019 to Dynavax Technologies Corporation, Attention: Corporate Secretary, 2929 Seventh Street, Suite 100, Berkeley, California 94710, if mailed prior to June 1, 2019, or to 5959 Horton Street, Suite 700, Emeryville, California 94608, if mailed on or after June 1, 2019.
+However, if our 2020 Annual Meeting of Stockholders is not held between April 30, 2020, and June 29, 2020, then the deadline will be a reasonable time before we begin to print and send our proxy materials.
+If you wish to submit a proposal (including a director nomination) that is not to be included in next year's proxy materials or nominate a director, you must do so no later than the close of business on March 1, 2020, and no earlier than the close of business on January 31, 2020.
+However, if our 2020 Annual Meeting of Stockholders is not held between April 30, 2020, and June 29, 2020, then you must submit your proposal (or director nomination) not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.